Clarification of “Mental Body” and “Physical Body” – Different Types of “Kāya”

 • Therefore, a “āhāraja kāya” is a “collection of heavy body components” like the head, arms, legs, eyes, ears, etc. That is what we call the “physical body.”
 A physical body grows by using energy intake from the food we eat.

 • For beings like us with solid physical bodies, the sensory signals are first received by the five physical senses (eyes, ears, nose, tongue, and body).
-Then the brain processes those signals and sends them to the manōmaya kāya.
+Then, the brain processes those signals and sends them to the manōmaya kāya.
 The manōmaya kāya senses those signals.

 • Eyes and ears, for example, do not see or hear.
 The eyes and ears pass those signals to the brain.
-The brain processes those signals send to the corresponding pasāda rūpa in the manōmaya kāya; see “Brain – Interface between Mind and Body.”
+The brain processes those signals sent to the corresponding pasāda rūpa in the manōmaya kāya; see “Brain – Interface between Mind and Body.”

 • As we have discussed in recent posts in this series, a physical body (of a human or an animal) starts with a single cell called a zygote.
 The development of a complete human body, beginning with that one cell, is another fascinating story.
 Scientists have no idea how that happens via a program in the DNA of that single cell.
 Who designed that program?
 See “Origin of Life.”